rock-hu/minor-projects/openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/tutorial/functions.rst

 function, it can access all variables defined in the outer function.

 To capture the context, an inner function forms a closure of its environment.
-The closure allows accessing the inner function from outside its own
+The closure allows accessing the inner function from the outside of its own
 environment:

 .. code-block:: typescript